 Churches require money to keep offering services to their communities.
-Tithes and offerings help support the cost of operation, however, church fundraising is key to keeping afloat—especially during the COVID era.
+Tithes and offerings help support the cost of operation, but intentional church fundraising initiatives are key to staying afloat and providing influential service in the long run.
+Regardless of denomination, fundraising is a necessity.

-The necessity for fundraising is apparent, regardless of denomination.
-For churches, fundraising can be a challenging undertaking.
-A route that many organizations take is sending out fundraising letters to their potential supporters.
+Along with hosting traditional fundraising events, many churches and community organizations send out fundraising letters to their potential supporters to ask for donations directly.
 Mail appeals can reach a broad audience of congregants and are typically successful in gaining support from communities.
-Letters can be a cost-efficient way to share your story and frame your financial ask.
+When done well, fundraising letters are a cost-efficient way to share your story and frame your donation request.

 Writing any church communication letter requires strategic language and personalized touches.
-We’ll explain the four elements that can take your fundraising letter and turn it into donations that help to push your mission forward!
+Use these five tips to take your fundraising letter and turn it into donations that help to push your mission forward!

 To start your letter-writing plan, choose a church fundraising letter template that can apply to a large group of donors.
-After you plan your general body text, be sure to personalize each letter for every recipient.
-Add personal details wherever you can.
-Your congregants will feel valued and appreciated from being addressed personally.
-A few ways to add this touch are:
+After you plan your general body text, personalize each letter for every recipient by adding personal details wherever you can.
+This will make your congregants feel valued and appreciated, making them more likely to donate.

-- Addressing the donor.
-Be sure to call them by their preferred name.
-For example, instead of writing “Dear donor,” be sure to write “Dear [name of recipient].”
+- Addressing the donor by name.
+The days of “Dear Donor” are long past.
+Each letter needs to address the recipient by their preferred name to make an impact.
 This may seem simple, but it goes a long way, especially in a community as close as a church.

 - Asking based on history.
-Include suggested donation amounts based on the donor’s previous giving history.
-This shows the donor that you know them and have created an appeal that is specific for them.
+Include suggested donation amounts in the letter based on the donor’s previous giving history.
+This shows the donor that you know them, value their past contributions, and are reaching out specifically to them.

-- Drawing information from your CRM software.
-In your letter, draw on other engagement information to personalize the letter further.
-This can include the last service or church event they attended, along with a broader history of how long they’ve been involved with your congregation.
+- Pulling information from your CRM software.
+Use any other engagement information you have on hand to personalize letters further.
+This can include mentioning the last service or church event they attended, or alluding to a broader history of how long they’ve been involved with your congregation.